stelviodev/stelvio/docs/guides/lambda.md

 ### Exposing a function along with other resources

-If you want to expose a function along with other resources, such as an API Gateway, you can use the [Cloudfront Router component](/guides/cloudfront-router/).
+If you want to expose a function along with other resources, such as an API Gateway, you can use the [`Router` component](/guides/cloudfront-router/).

 ## Next Steps